matt-fevold/webbreaker/README.md

 The CLI supports upper-level and lower-level commands with respective options to enable interaction with Dynamic Application Security Test (DAST) products.
 Current supported products are WebInspect, Fortfiy, and ThreadFix (more to come in the future!!).

-Illustrated below is a fully automated WebBreaker workflow of a WebInspect Scan.
+Illustrated below is an example of a typical WebBreaker WebInspect scanning workflow from creation to triage.
 Please see the [WebBreaker Cheatsheet](docs/cheatsheet.md) for further examples.

 1. Starting WebInspect Proxy
 `webbreaker webinspect proxy --start --port=9001 --proxy_name=$WEBINSPECT_SCAN_NAME`